|Group||7||Melting point||1246 oC, 2274.8 oF, 1519.15 K|

 |ChemSpider ID||22372||ChemSpider is a free chemical structure database|

-Manganese is used to form many important alloys.
-It gives steel a hard yet pliant quality, and with aluminium and antimony it forms highly ferromagnetic alloys.
-Manganese(IV) oxide is used as a depolariser in dry cells, and to decolourise glass - which is coloured green by iron impurities.
+Manganese(IV) oxide is used as a catalyst, a rubber additive and to decolourise glass that is coloured green by iron impurities.
+Manganese sulfate is used to make a fungicide.
 Manganese(II) oxide is a powerful oxidising agent and is used in quantitative analysis.
+It is also used to make fertilisers and ceramics.

 |Shear modulus (GPa)||Unknown||Bulk modulus (GPa)||118|